* March Only! Free Saint Patrick Ebook Here.

 This has been a huge life saver in our family.
 A friend recommended years ago that we get an 4' x 8' melamine white board to use in our classroom.
 It was one of the best decisions and best investments we've made.

 These boards are usually less than $30 if you get melamine coated Masonite at a building supply store (think cheap white bathroom wall board).
 Frame yours, if you like, with inexpensive molding-board.
 The mold board can even be used to hold your dry erase pens if you get it wide enough.
-We've left ours plain, so I set my pens on a cabinet next to the board.
+We've left ours plain, so I set my pens and erasers on a cabinet next to the board.

 It is so great to have plenty of space to write without needing to spend hundreds of dollars on a whiteboard.
 Ours is over ten years old and still has a great writing surface and cleans well with water and paper towels.